 If admitted to the Master of Applied Data Science program students are required to pass online assessments in introductory statistics and base level Python, similar to the practice assessments applicants are encouraged to take, to enroll in the program.

-We strongly encourage applicants to take our practice assessments, hosted on Coursera, to understand the basic level of proficiency in Python and statistics we expect to be successful in our program.
-We can provide links to free or low-cost online courses and resources for those who do not already have experience in these areas, or those looking to refresh their knowledge.
+We strongly encourage applicants to take our practice assessments to understand the basic level of proficiency in Python and statistics we expect to be successful in our program.
+We provide links to free or low-cost online courses and resources for those who do not already have experience in these areas, or those looking to refresh their knowledge.

 Non-Native English Speaker Assessment